apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 authentication, if the authentication request is deemed eligible via the configured [multifactor authentication triggers](../mfa/Configuring-Multifactor-Authentication-Triggers.html).

-## JPA Service Registry Performance
+### JPA Service Registry Performance

 JPA data models and mapping relationships for registered services have changed to improve performance of the [JPA service registry](../services/JPA-Service-Management.html).
-Previous releases struggle int this area to load `1000` registered service definitions in under `3` minutes.
-Changes to the data models in this area vastly improve performance and allow CAS to load and/or store `10,000` registered service definitions `5` seconds or less.
+Previous releases struggled this area to load `1000` registered service definitions in under `3` minutes.
+Changes to the data models have significantly improved performance and allow CAS to load and/or store `10,000` registered service definitions `5` seconds or less.

 <div class="alert alert-warning">
   <strong>WATCH OUT!</strong><br />This is a breaking change.
 The underlying data models and repository implementations that manage